hasankoman/n8n-project/README.md

 # n8n-project

-A workflow automation project built using n8n workflow.dsadas  This project automates [briefly describe what this project automates].
+A workflow automation project built using n8n.
+This project automates [briefly describe what this project automates].

 ## Features & Key Functionalities